ubccpsc/310/resources/other/git.md

 If you are in a repo that has not had any changes to it (e.g., no file changes and no commits), you can change cleanly to another branch.
 If `branchName` exists, you will switch to the branch.
 If it does not exist, it will be created.
 Git branch names cannot contain spaces.

-`git checkout -b <branchName>`
+`git checkout <branchName>`

-## Moving work to a new branch
+## Moving work into a new branch

-When you commit work it will be on whatever branch you have checked out in your repo (`main` by default).
+If you plan ahead, you can create a new branch before you start new development work with the command below.
+But if you forget and you have committed work on whatever branch you have checked out in your repo (`main` by default), you may want to move this new work to a new different dev branch.
 After making some local commits, but before pushing, you can move these commits to a new branch.
 This can be helpful especially if branch protection is enabled on your repository as you will be unable to `git push` to main in this case.

 `git checkout -b <branchName>`